PSM

 • Study, and modelling, of stellar atmospheres.

-Field/Target Characterisation & Selection
+Target/Field Characterisation & Selection

-Leader: Giampaolo Piotto (Padova Univ, Italy)
+Leader: Giampaolo Piotto (University of Padova, Italy)

 • Identification of optimal fields for PLATO to observe.